GabrielHonegger/MyJsProjects/README.md

 # MyJsProjects
-My JS projects that I'm creating to learn Javascript
+Projects that I'm creating to learn Javascript